How does a Home School student receive a School Choice Account?

 The School Choice Amendment will add language to the Oregon Constitution to protect home schooling families who choose to participate and receive money from a School Choice Account.

-This protective language added to the Oregon Constitution will protect Home School students and families from regulation by the state: home school students and families will not be forced to change their creed, curricula, education practices, or teaching credentials or qualifications.
-Protection like these are not currently available to home school families and will only be available to home school families who choose to participate and receive money from a School Choice Account.
+This protective language added to the Oregon Constitution will protect Home School students and families from control by the state: home school students and families will not be forced to change their creed, curricula, education practices, or teaching credentials or qualifications.
+Protections like these are not currently available to home school families and will only be available to home school families who choose to participate and receive money from a School Choice Account.